embeddeddevroom/fosdem-2025/cfp-announcement.md

        of the subject of your talk.
 Although this is the mandatory requirement, we still invite talks about:
        "Reverse engineering ...", "Hacking ...", "What's inside ..."
        even if the code does not exist yet.
-If any doubts arrise don't hesitate to contact us.
+If any doubts arise don't hesitate to contact us.

      * Last but not least, make sure you have up to date contact info.